In re: Appraisal of Solera Holdings, Inc.

 In the recent appraisal dispute of Solera Holdings Inc.'s 2016 sale to private equity firm Vista Equity Partners LP, Chancellor Andre G. Bouchard favorably cited reports by Analysis Group affiliate R. Glenn Hubbard as supporting evidence in the decision.

 Stockholders who opposed the purchase price of $55.85 per share sought a court appraisal, claiming that the fair value of their shares was $84.65 per share.
-On behalf of Solera and supported by an Analysis Group team – including Managing Principal Bruce F. Deal, and Vice Presidents Michael Cliff and Andrew Clarke – Professor Hubbard appraised the shares of common stock.
+On behalf of Solera and supported by an Analysis Group team – including Managing Principals Bruce F. Deal and Michael Cliff and Vice President Andrew Clarke – Professor Hubbard appraised the shares of common stock.
 He testified at trial that the deal price, adjusted for synergies ($53.95), provided the most reliable evidence of fair value.
 This was corroborated by a nearly identical valuation from a discounted cash flow (DCF) analysis that properly accounted for the investment needed to support growth in the terminal period.